saidone75/alfresco-node-processor/README.md

 _Do things with nodes._

 A modern, threaded and easily customizable Spring Boot Application that query for nodes in Alfresco and do something with them.

+Think about this as a template for your application, just write your own NodeProcessor by extending the abstract one.

+Pull requests are welcome!
 ## Build
 Java and Maven required